-- (a) Upon a request from the receiving state, a sending state shall retake or order the return of-an offender from the receiving state or a subsequent receiving state upon the offender's conviction for a new felony offense and: - (1) completion of a term of incarceration for that conviction; or - (2) placement under supervision for that felony offense. - (b) When a sending state is required to retake an offender, the sending state shall issue a warrant and file a detainer with the holding facility when the offender is in custody.
+- (a) Upon a request from the receiving state, a sending state shall retake or order the return of an offender from the receiving state or a subsequent receiving state upon the offender's conviction for a new felony offense and: - (1) completion of a term of incarceration for that conviction; or - (2) placement under supervision for that felony offense. - (b) When a sending state is required to retake an offender, the sending state shall issue a warrant and, upon apprehension of the offender, file a detainer with the holding facility where the offender is in custody.